 Our museum provides a window on local history for the Raglan Whaingaroa area and adjacent districts.
 It is open every day.

-Displays are being progressively established through 2012 and will cover Maori, settler, farming, surf and extreme sports, art, natural science, photography and town life history.
+Displays are being progressively established and cover Maori history, early settler and town life history, farming, surfing, and photography.
 The museum is proud to hold the taiaha of Te Awaitaia, prominent Ngati Mahanga chief and Treaty of Waitangi signatory.

 Much of the collection illustrates domestic, rural and town life in Raglan, mainly during the early twentieth century.
-Items of interest include the doors from the Raglan jail, the first telephone exchange switchboard, the first surf life saving reel and an extensive collection of pharmacy items used by T. B. Hill, the town’s first chemist.
+Items of interest the first telephone exchange switchboard, the first surf life saving reel and an extensive collection of pharmacy items used by T. B. Hill, the town’s first chemist.
 There is an extensive photographic collection and many early copies of the town’s newspaper, The Raglan County Chronicle.

-Construction of the new building was completed in August 2011.
-The museum reopened to visitors on 12th November 2011 and the official opening by Waikato Dsitrict Mayor, Allan Sanson was on 20 February 2012.
+Construction of the new building was completed and opened in 2011.
 The museum is open every day.

 +64 7 825 8925